 In the first quarter, NCPD provided a primary point of contact for this recommendation and submitted evidence of its completion.
-This recommendation is complete, and the assessment team will continue to monitor it quarterly.
+This recommendation is complete.

 Recruitment, hiring, and promotions

 Finding 36: NCPD has a strong commitment to hiring and retaining personnel that reflect the ethnic, racial, and gender composition of the North Charleston community.
 They have an established plan to specifically recruit women and people of color.